kneitinger/kneitinger.github.io/_posts/2016-11-26-rustfmt-in-travisci.markdown

 # Checking the Style

 Now that our build context has `rustfmt`, we can have it run along with the builds and test.
+It would be nice if we could have Travis-CI automatically and politely run `rustfmt` and fix any format-offensive code, but that would have to rewrite git history and is out of the question.
+The best we can do is break the build upon a push or pull request, so that the devloper knows to run the format command and recommit.

+Since any command with a non-zero return status breaks the build, we just need `cargo fmt` to break at some point.
 Again, the default behavior of `rustfmt`, even when wrapped into `cargo`, is to silently backup and reformat and offending code.
 We need a way to detect when code is malformatted.
 If we check the usage with `rustfmt -h`, we see the `--write-mode [replace|overwrite|display|diff|coverage|checkstyle]` option.
 The default setting is 'replace', but after trying them out, it seems the most helpful mode for this purpose is 'diff'.
-It provides to things that work well in this context: a non-zero return code upon code that doesn't meed the style guide, and output that makes it clear why the build broke.
+It provides two things that work well in this context: a non-zero return code upon code that doesn't meet the style guide, and output that makes it clear why the build broke.
 Since we're using the project-aware `cargo fmt` wrapper, we cannot use
 `rustfmt` flags directly until we insert a `--` argument.